cloudalchemy/ansible-fluentd/README.md

 ## Requirements

-- Ansible > 2.2
+- Ansible >= 2.3
-- go-lang installed on deployer machine (same one where ansible is installed)
+- go-lang installed on deployer machine (same one where ansible is installed) - when used with metrics exporter

 ## Role Variables